Colin Murphy (footballer, born 1944)

-Colin Murphy (born 21 January 1950) is an English former football player and manager who has taken charge of numerous clubs during a long management career, including Derby County, Lincoln City, Stockport County, Al Ittihad, Southend United, Shelbourne, Notts County, Cork City, the Vietnam national side and Burma national side.
+Colin Victor Murphy (21 January 1944 – 16 September 2023) was an English football player and manager who took charge of numerous clubs during a long management career, including Derby County, Lincoln City, Stockport County, Al Ittihad, Southend United, Shelbourne, Notts County, Cork City, and the Vietnam and Burma national teams.

 Playing career

-Murphy had a brief career in semi-professional football for several non-league clubs in the early 1970s.
-These included Gravesend & Northfleet, Folkestone Town and Hastings United.
+Murphy had a brief career in semi-professional football for several non-league clubs in the 1960s and early 1970s starting at Croydon Amateurs and then moving to Epsom & Ewell in November 1962 where he remained for three seasons.
+Other clubs included Gravesend & Northfleet, Folkestone Town and Hastings United.
 However, he failed to break through into professional football.

 Coaching career

 Early career

 A qualified FA coach, Murphy was appointed reserve team coach at Nottingham Forest in November 1972 as part of newly appointed manager Dave Mackay's restructuring of his coaching staff.
 After Mackay departed the City Ground at the end of October 1973 to become manager of Derby County, Murphy initially remained in post helping prepare the first team.
-However, following the appointment of Allan Brown as the club's new manager, Murphy departed to rejoin Mackay at the Baseball Ground assuming the reserve team coach role.
+However, following the appointment of Allan Brown as the club's new manager, Murphy departed to rejoin Mackay at the Baseball Ground as reserve team coach.
 He was catapulted into the spotlight when Derby County surprisingly appointed him as their manager in November 1976.
 However, he lasted only ten months in the role before being sacked in September 1977, having led Derby to just seven wins in 35 games.
 He was replaced by Tommy Docherty.
 He was not out of work long as just two weeks later he was appointed assistant manager to Jimmy Sirrel at Notts County.